sujitha2008/C-Module-1/README.md

 EX NO- 1 a)- Finding the ASCII value AIM: Write a C program to find the ASCII value of a given character.

 ALGORITHM:

-Take the given character as input form the user using scanf function.
+1.Take the given character as input form the user using scanf function.
-Convert the character into ASCII value using %d.
+2.Convert the character into ASCII value using %d.
-Then print the result using printf function.
+3.Then print the result using printf function.

 PROGRAM:
 #include<stdio.h>
 int main()
 {